openresty/replace-filter-nginx-module/README.markdown

 This Nginx output filter module tries to do regular expression substitions in a non-buffered manner wherever possible.

-This module does *not* use traditional regular expression engines like PCRE, rather, it uses the new [sregex](https://github.com/agentzh/sregex) library implemented by the author himself, which was designed with streaming processing in mind from the very beginning:
+This module does *not* use traditional backtracking regular expression engines like PCRE, rather, it uses the new [sregex](https://github.com/agentzh/sregex) library implemented by the author himself, which was designed with streaming processing in mind from the very beginning:

 A good common subset of Perl 5 regular expressions is supported by `sregex`.
 For the complete